-I made a whirlwind of a trip to Ireland in the summer of 2018 during the World Cup season across Europe.
-I constructed a three days in Ireland itinerary since I wanted to be back in London for an England World Cup match!
+I made a whirlwind of a trip to Ireland in the summer of 2018 when the World Cup was happening across Europe.
+My three days in Ireland itinerary ensured I could be back in London just in time for an England World Cup match!

 During my three days in Ireland itinerary, I managed to visit Dublin, Galway, and the Cliffs of Moher.
-It’s entirely possible to see all three of these Ireland highlights within this short timeframe!
-Whether it’s a long weekend or a short vacation, here’s your perfect three days in Ireland itinerary.
+It’s entirely possible to see all three of these Ireland highlights in just a weekend!
+Whether you’re visiting Ireland for a long weekend or a short vacation, here’s your perfect three days in Ireland itinerary.

 Three Days in Ireland Itinerary: Dublin, Galway, and the Cliffs of Moher

-The tour I joined had an option to stay one night in Galway instead of just round-tripping from Dublin to the Cliffs of Moher in the same day.
-I chose this option so I could see one more city in Ireland during my three day itinerary.
-You can pick this option too by emailing the tour provider after booking your dates here.
+The tour had an option to stay overnight in Galway instead of just round-tripping from Dublin to the Cliffs of Moher in the same day.
+I chose this option so I could see one extra city during my three days in Ireland itinerary.
+You can pick this option too by emailing the tour provider after booking your dates.

 Prefer to DIY your Three Days in Ireland Itinerary?

-After doing extensive research on how to get to both Galway and the Cliffs of Moher from Dublin using only public transportation, I concluded for only a few euros extra, I would save a lot of time and hassle by just going with an organized tour.
+After doing extensive research on how to get to both Galway and the Cliffs of Moher from Dublin via public transportation, I found for only a few euros extra, I would save a lot of time and hassle by just traveling with an organized tour.